-- elaborates and monitors the Action Plan (see more under point 1.4.) with the short-term and long-term actions to be tackled by the Executive Board/ Ministries, Management Board/ Infrastructure Managers and Allocation Body, RAG-TAG/ RUs - > ensures a high-level general follow-up and coordination of the activities defined by the MB, - > searches for compromises on issues that need consensual support by the MB, - provides support for the Management Board for any issue which is not in the scope of the working groups; - prepares the issues to be discussed and decisions to be taken for the subsequent Management Board meeting - together with the Secretariat advises and supervises the work of the Working Groups; - > ensures an efficient communication flow between the RFC members, acting as contact point between national and corridor level; - > ensures that the first Corridor Information Document (CID books including Implementation Plan) are prepared according to the agreed timeline.
+- elaborates and monitors the Action Plan (see more under point 1.4.) with the short-term and longterm actions to be tackled by the Executive Board/ Ministries, Management Board/ Infrastructure Managers and Allocation Body, RAG-TAG/ RUs - > ensures a high-level general follow-up and coordination of the activities defined by the MB, - > searches for compromises on issues that need consensual support by the MB, - provides support for the Management Board for any issue which is not in the scope of the working groups; - prepares the issues to be discussed and decisions to be taken for the subsequent Management Board meeting - > together with the Secretariat advises and supervises the work of the WorkingGroups;

+- ensures an efficient communication flow between the RFC members, acting as contact point between national and corridor level; - ensures that the Corridor Information Document (CID Book including the Implementation Plan as an Annex) is prepared according to the agreed timeline.